 Strategies for How To Negotiate Credit Card Debt

 If you believe one or more of these debt management or settlement options could help you with your credit card debt, it is time to devise a game plan for broaching the topic with your card issuer.
 This is often the most intimidating aspect of attempting to negotiate credit card debt.
-Having a few simple steps to follow can make it a lot easier.

 - Review Your Debt and Your Options

-The best way to prepare yourself is to review all the facts concerning your Credit card debt.
+The best way to prepare yourself is to review all the facts concerning your credit card debt.
 How much do you owe?
 How many credit cards do you have, and what is the balance on each?
 How many missed payments do you have on your credit report?
 What available credit do you still have?
 What is your current interest rate, and what interest rate would be more manageable for you to pay?
 What kind of monthly payments would be affordable with your current finances?

 Answer all these questions for yourself, so you can determine what debt management plan could work for you.
 If you are looking into lump-sum settlements, figure out exactly how much you can offer the credit card company.